Custom Connector for enabling logging from Mule ESB

 Providing the Message Type is mandatory.

-Many of the Nodinite logging features depends on well known Message Types.
-For example when extracting values for Search Fields Nodinite uses Search Field Expressions and these are bound to named Message Types.
+Many Nodinite logging features depend on well-known Message Types.
+For example, when extracting values for Search Fields, Nodinite uses Search Field Expressions bound to named Message Types.

 Tip

-Make sure to provide unique names for message types to have the best logging experience with Nodinite
+Provide unique names for message types to get the best logging experience with Nodinite.

 Context Options

-Nodinite provides a plethora of logging options.
-Review the Context Options user guide for more information.
+Nodinite offers a wide range of logging options.
+See the Context Options user guide for more information.

-Using the Context Options you can add properties to the logged JSON Log Events that Nodinite can use when repairing and resubmitting messages.
-Make sure to build your Mule ESB flows with a way to receive and deal with resubmitted messages.
+With Context Options, you can add properties to logged JSON Log Events that Nodinite can use for repairing and resubmitting messages.
+Build your Mule ESB flows to handle resubmitted messages.

 Log Views